Margaret Alexander

 The goal of Dr. Koenigs’s research is to improve mental healthcare and promote well-being for individuals who are currently or formerly incarcerated.
 We have a longstanding collaboration with the State of Wisconsin Department of Corrections …

 Jody is a Licensed Clinical Social Worker that practiced at a large medical and behavioral healthcare system in Waukesha for twenty years.
-She also has advance education and experience in business and worked as an …
+She also has advanced education and experience in business and worked as an …

 Kristin Krokowski